MKS-01/CheatSheet-Docs/README.md

 ## Docker <img src='https://cdn.svgporn.com/logos/docker-icon.svg' height="auto" width="42" />

 #### Container?
 A container is simply another process on your machine that has been isolated from all other processes on the host machine.
-That isolation leverages kernel namespaces and cgroups, features that have been in Linux for a long time.
-Docker has worked to make these capabilities approachable and easy to use.

 ##### Run